cvn/angular-shims-placeholder/README.md

 [![devDependency Status](https://david-dm.org/cvn/angular-shims-placeholder/dev-status.svg)](https://david-dm.org/cvn/angular-shims-placeholder#info=devDependencies)

-Angular directive to emulate the `placeholder` attribute on text and password input fields for old browsers, such as IE9, IE8, and below.
+Angular directive to emulate the `placeholder` attribute on text and password input fields for old browsers, such as IE9, IE8, and IE7.
 Also works on textareas and html5 input types.

 This directive works in both directions, which means that changing the value from inside the model is honoured in the form.